-- 1. A completed application for admission to the A-State Graduate Programs (or to the Office of International Programs for international students).
+- A completed application for admission to the A-State Graduate Programs (or to the Office of International Programs for international students).
 Forms are available directly from Graduate Admissions and Office of International Programs. - One copy of official transcripts of all previous undergraduate and graduate coursework attempted, to be sent directly from the institution(s) previously attended.
-Graduate Admissions will compute the graduate GPA by counting all graduate courses completed, including any repeated courses.
+Graduate Admissions will compute the graduate GPA by counting all graduate courses completed.